modestpharaoh/hassio-custom-components/tts_remote_speaker/README.md

 * You can run any media /media/dwsdsad/xcxcx.mp3, it will play the local media file, as this supposed to be shared to the remote speaker addos
 * Play any of the predefined  audio sources by just write the source name

-#### Tips
+#### Example
-An example automation should run Azan audio with higher priority (ex.priority 35) than other audio you run manually (ex. priority 0).
+Automation should run Azan audio with higher priority (ex.priority 35) than other audio you run manually (ex. priority 0).
 ```
 data:
   announcement_music: false  # You don't want annmoncement music before Azan